ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/timesheets/OutOfOffice/out-of-office-process.md

 Out Of Search Process
 ----
--HR Admin able to search the requests based on employee name, Start date and End dates, OutOf Office type, and Status.
+- **HR Admin able to search the requests based on employee name, Start date and End dates, OutOf Office type, and Status**.
 ![alt text](../../../images/timesheets/outofoffice/search-requests.png "Time")

 Comments
 ----
-- Every employee Can able to enter his comments in Comments Section and also he/she can notify other employee.
+- **Every employee Can able to enter his comments in Comments Section and also he/she can notify other employee**.
 ![alt text](../../../images/timesheets/outofoffice/comments.png "Time")